eskombro/seal-fighter/README.md

 What you need to do:
 - Create the page `Home` following the design
 - Create the page `Info` following the design and using an API route in the form of `GET http://localhost:8888/seals/name_of_the_seal`.
-Each info page should be accessible from the front-end with the URL `http://localhost:3000/seals/name_of_the_seal`
+The `Info` page should be accessible from the front-end using the URL scheme `http://localhost:3000/seals/name_of_the_seal`
-- [OPTIONNAL] Create the character selection system
+- [OPTIONAL] Create the character selection system

+You can contact @eskombro or @nicolasvienot if you need anything

 ## Images 📷